 We keep you up to date with the latest developments in digital and analogue event trends.
 Register now and receive our E-Book on virtual events!

 As you see, guest list management contains some potential pitfalls that can not only turn out to be very time-consuming, but also very error-prone.
-Data-loss and no-shows result out of these mistakes.
+Data-loss and no-shows result from these mistakes.
 Although there are some tips and tricks to keep your analogue guest list up to date, the time and money saved by using a digital guest management solution makes the extra investment worthwhile.
-Handling everything from registration to evaluation under one roof saves time and boost success.
+Handling everything from registration to evaluation under one roof saves time and boosts success.

 If you want to find out how MATE can help you optimize the outcome of your events, get in touch here.

 Seit zwei Jahren gehört die Datenschutz-Grundverordnung (DSGVO) nun zum Alltag deutscher und europäischer Unternehmen.
 Doch was hat sich dadurch tatsächlich für die Unternehmen und seine Kunden geändert?
 Wurden Verstöße gegen die DSGVO wirklich geahndet?
 Gab es Strafen und wie hoch sind diese ausgefallen?
 Sind Unternehmen bei der Umsetzung gescheitert und wie?
 Hier folgt eine gutgemeinte Zwischenbilanz.